This guide will show you exactly what a bridging loan is.

 Greg had some mates that could come around and tidy up their existing home for a fraction of the price if they had some time to get everything done, so bridging seemed like the right option.

 (Plus, Tanya hated moving, so she wanted to move once and only once into the new home)

 Tanya and Greg had concerns about having to manage two mortgages while Greg took his time to tidy up their old place.

 We were able to look at a lender that capitalised or added the interest during the bridging loan period, which means they weren’t going to be put under mortgage stress.

 The other benefit was Greg and Tanya didn’t need to move out to a rental house and waste money on that while they found a new home to move into.

-Tanya and Greg’s existing home was valued by the bank at $550,000 and they had found a new home to purchase for $760,000
+The bank valued Tanya and Greg’s existing home at $550,000, and they had found a new home to purchase for $760,000.

-They already had chosen a real estate agent and knew they could sell their existing home easily within 6 months.
+They had already chosen a real estate agent and knew they could sell their existing home easily within 6 months.

 They wanted to be able to borrow the full amount towards the new purchase of $760,000.